 Compiling Windows for x64

 The x64 edition of Windows is basically the same code as the x86 edition.
 The code is almost architecture neutral, it just has to be compiled by another compiler.
-This compiler depends on the architecture’s instruction set.
-Some parts of Windows that are not written in higher-level languages (C or C++) do need a re-write.
-An example is the Hardware Abstraction Layer (HAL) which is written in the architecture specific language assembly.
+This compiler depends on the target architecture’s instruction set.
+Some parts of Windows that are not written in higher-level languages (C or C++) do require a rewrite.
+An example is the Hardware Abstraction Layer (HAL), which is partially written in the architecture specific language assembly.

 So, why are Longhorn x64 builds so empty?
 Firstly, you have to take into account that at the time the first x64 Longhorn build appeared (October 1st 2003) the x64 was still very new and work was still being done.
 More importantly, a x64 edition of the .NET framework was not available at the time.
-This is the exact reason the x64 Longhorn versions lack all of the fancy user interface related stuff: sidebar, preview panel, search pages, help and support..
-It’s all not there since all those features rely on .NET.
+This is the exact reason the earlier x64 Longhorn versions lack all the fancy user interface related stuff: sidebar, preview panel, search pages, help and support… It’s all not there since all those features rely on .NET.
 Of course, the x86 .NET edition could have been used, but what’s the point in having a x64 enabled computer when all software is running in x86-mode anyway?
 Build 4083 is a bit special in that it has the base .NET framework implemented.
-The Avalon API is not yet fully implemented.
+Even so, the Avalon API was not yet fully implemented on x64.